vanessaxuuan/tp/docs/DeveloperGuide.md

   Step 1a1 is repeated until a valid class is entered.

     Use case resumes from step 2.

+* 1b.
+The command has an invalid student or a student that does not exist in the contact list.
+  * 1b1.
+TACH prompts the TA to type in a valid student.
+  Step 1b1 is repeated until a valid student is entered.

+    Use case resumes from step 2.
 <br><br>

 **Use case: UC03 - Delete a Student**